KidA24/ScrumMaster/README.md

  Add additional information to pull it back around Agile principals, iterative improvement, etc -->

 # Hi, I'm Erin
 I'm looking forward to getting to know you!
-What this document is: A quick introduction to who I am, how I think and how I work.
+What this document is: A quick introduction to who I am, how I think, and how I work.
 It is not intended to override our personal interactions and mutual understanding that we'll build as we work together.

 ## My Role as a Scrum Master
 TL;DR: My goal as a Scrum Master is to help our team and organziation move further down this Agile path - to improve the way we work as well as the work we produce.
 I hope to do this through training, coaching, mentoring and facilitation.
 I might have thoughts on how we work as a team, and I expect you will to.
 The goal is to share these thoughts and consistently improve as a team moving forward.